IlyaOrson/CyberDreamcatcher/README.md

 <!-- #### REINFORCE -->

 We include an implementation of the REINFORCE algorithm with a normalised rewards-to-go baseline.
-This is a bit slow since it samples a lot of episodes with a fixed policy to estimate the gradient before taking an optimisation step.
+This is slow since it samples several episodes with a fixed policy to estimate the gradient before taking an optimisation step, in order to reduce the high variance of the algorithm.

 ```bash
 pixi run train-gnn-reinforce  # see --help for hyperparameters